jaron-stevenson/gen-ai-missing-persons/readme.md

       Question: How many people went missing between the months of Oct and Dec?
       Response: A total of 3 people went missing during that timeframe.
    ~~~

+We also have a custom DBQueryPlugin which is used to interact with the DB to collect the data needed to answer the user's question.